CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 We went and grabbed a burger at a place called Char-Kel which had these amazing tasty smoke-flavored hamburgers that were also incredibly cheap.

-+As we ate in the car we discussed the film and what happened in 1964 at great length.
+As we ate in the car we discussed the film and what happened in 1964 at great length.
 She talked about how my father had branded her as crazy and to never talk about it again.
-She said it was the first of many death nails pounded into their marriage.
-I could tell it was feeing for her to talk about the incident after all these years.
+She said it was the first of many death-nails pounded into their marriage.
+I could tell it was still hard for her to talk about the incident even after all these years.

 She also was very surprised I remembered the incident with such clarity.
 This was the first time we had spoken about the 1964 UFO.